Highlight your infection control processes

 Encourage patients to take the proper precautions, and if a patient has a question, make sure your staff is equipped with the right answers so the patient and your team all feel comfortable during an appointment.
 Communication is key so patients and staff alike are protected and comfortable with the appointment.
 A great example of communicating your precautions via social media is below from Ziegele Smile Studios, one of our Unique Dental offices:

-A post shared by April Ziegele, DDS (@ziegelesmiles) on
+View this post on InstagramA post shared by April Ziegele, DDS (@ziegelesmiles) on

-If you do have questions, make sure to check out the CDC oral health guidance page
+If you do have questions, make sure to check out the CDC oral health guidance page.

 Use block scheduling to save time for new patient, emergency, and high value appointments